mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step2.md

 `helm repo update`{{execute}}

-Before we run any other command, let's create a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces) to deploy Jenkins:

-`kubectl create ns jenkins`{{execute}}

 **Note: The `| less` option was added to most commands so you can scroll through the terminal.
 Exit that view mode by pressing `q`.**

-We can check the available versions by running:
+We can search for the available versions by running:

 `helm search repo jenkins/jenkins --versions | less`{{execute}}

+`jenkins/jenkins` is the name of the repo and the name of the jenkins chart.

+`--version` will provide us all the available versions.

-Notice there are two versions, one is the Helm chart i.e `3.3.21` version and the other one is the application version itself i.e `2.277.4`.
+Notice there are two versions in each line, one is the Helm chart (i.e `3.3.21`) version and the other one is the application version itself (i.e `2.277.4`).
 In this case, we are going to install the chart version `3.3.21`.

+Before we run any other command, let's create a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces) in Kubernetes to deploy Jenkins:

+`kubectl create ns jenkins`{{execute}}

+### Customizing the installation of a Chart

 Helm gives us the option to customize the installation with different settings.

 Let's find which values the Jenkins Chart allows us to modify (the options shown are the **default** chart options).
 These options allows us to customize our installation (i.e which image to use for the controller, how much RAM/CPU the pod should use, etc).